dnl-trpp/CDC_app/README.md

 CDC shop is a distributed system that handles the management, the payment and the shipment of products: in particular for materials that you can usually find in an hardware store.

 ## User Stories
-As a generic user:
-1. I want to login/logout
-2. I want to see the list of products

 As a customer:
 1. I want to see my current shopping cart
 2. I want to order the products for ascending/descending price
-3. I want to retrieve a product by giving its name
+3. I want to retrieve a product by giving its name in a search bar
-4. I want to check my order to see where is my package
+4. I want to check my order to see informations about my package
-5. I want to do the payment for current shopping cart
+5. I want to pay for the current shopping cart
+6. I want to register my account
+7. I want to be able to login
+8. I want to access to my profile
+9. I want to logout from the profile
+10. I want to access the about us page
+11. I want to see the list of products
+12. I want to see the details of a product

 As a Merchant:
 1. I want to insert/remove products
 2. I want to change the price of a product
 3. I want to order the products for ascending/descending price
-4. I want to retrieve a product by giving name
+4. I want to retrieve a product by giving its name in a search bar

-As a shipper:
+5. I want to be able to login as an admin
-1. I want to receive the list of pending orders
+6. I want to logout from the profile
+7. I want to access to my profile
-2. I want to update the pending orders once I ship them
+8. I want to access the about us page
-3. I want to remove the items shipped from the list of products
+9. I want to see the list of products
+10. I want to see the details of a product

 ## Entities
 There are basically three entities in the system: